muxx/slack-redmine-bot/README.md

-# slack-redmine-bot
+# Redmine bot for Slack

-Redmine issue name expender for Slack
+Redmine issue name expender for Slack.